 Academic Status Hierarchies

-U.S. Academia is characterized by deep status hierarchies.
+Academia in the United States is characterized by deep status hierarchies.
 I investigate these inequalities in several contexts.

 In the first, I demonstrate that cultural and stratifying mechanisms underlying faculty hiring contribute both to the consolidation of status hierarchies in academia.